sisl/AA120Q/README.md

 ```

 ### Activate the AA120Q Package When Opening Julia
-Another option is to open julia with the AA120Q package activated by running the following in the terminal:
+Another option is to open julia with the AA120Q package activated.
+From the AA120Q directory, run the following in the terminal:
 ```bash
 julia --project=.
 ```